Canon 1D C vs Sony A7 III

 Review summary: Canon 1D C vs Sony A7 III

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D C and the Sony A7 III?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.